The Boarder's Door: Background

 The album was released on Damnably in late 2010.
-As The Angel's Message To Me, the album includes several covers; yet, unlike its predecessor, The Boarder's Door predominantly consists of original songs by Brokaw and Farina.
+Like The Angel's Message to Me, the album includes several covers; yet, unlike its predecessor, The Boarder's Door predominantly consists of original songs by Brokaw and Farina.
 The songs were recorded by Brokaw and Farina between the months of June and August 2010 in Berlin, Chicago, Faenza, Vasto, and Vienna, and was subsequently mastered by Matthew Barnhart at The Echo Lab, Denton, Texas.

 Released as a limited edition album for sale during the duo's 2011 European Tour, The Boarder's Door features eleven demos: four original compositions by Farina and a cover, recorded by him in Chicago; three original compositions by Brokaw and a cover, recorded by him in hotel rooms in Berlin, Faenza, and Vienna.
 "Little Maggie" and "Try Me One More Time", two further covers, were recorded on a veranda in Vasto, Italy.

 Brokaw would go on to re-record "Criminals" and "Into the Woods" for his 2012 solo LP Gambler's Ecstasy, whilst Farina would rework "Prelapsarian", "Hammer and Spade", and "The Dove and the Lamb", for inclusion in his 2012 album The Wishes of the Dead.